Jack Kerouac: Later career: 1957–1969

 In July 1957, Kerouac moved to a small house at 1418½ Clouser Avenue in the College Park section of Orlando, Florida, to await the release of On the Road.
 Weeks later, a review of the book by Gilbert Millstein appeared in The New York Times proclaiming Kerouac the voice of a new generation.
 Kerouac was hailed as a major American writer.
 His friendship with Allen Ginsberg, William S. Burroughs and Gregory Corso, among others, became a notorious representation of the Beat Generation.
 The term Beat Generation was invented by Kerouac during a conversation held with fellow novelist Herbert Huncke.
 Huncke used the term "beat" to describe a person with little money and few prospects.
 Kerouac's fame came as an unmanageable surge that would ultimately be his undoing.

-Kerouac's novel is often described as the defining work of the post-World War II Beat Generation and Kerouac came to be called "the king of the beat generation," a term with which he never felt comfortable.
+Kerouac's novel is often described as the defining work of the post-World War II Beat Generation and Kerouac came to be called "King of the Beats", a term with which he never felt comfortable.
 He once observed, "I'm not a beatnik.
 I'm a Catholic", showing the reporter a painting of Pope Paul VI and saying, "You know who painted that?
 Me."

 The success of On the Road brought Kerouac instant fame.
 His celebrity status brought publishers desiring unwanted manuscripts that were previously rejected before its publication.
 After nine months, he no longer felt safe in public.
 He was badly beaten by three men outside the San Remo Cafe at 189 Bleecker Street in New York City one night.
 Neal Cassady, possibly as a result of his new notoriety as the central character of the book, was set up and arrested for selling marijuana.

 In response, Kerouac chronicled parts of his own experience with Buddhism, as well as some of his adventures with Gary Snyder and other San Francisco–area poets, in The Dharma Bums, set in California and Washington and published in 1958.
 It was written in Orlando between November 26 and December 7, 1957.
 To begin writing Dharma Bums, Kerouac typed onto a ten-foot length of teleprinter paper, to avoid interrupting his flow for paper changes, as he had done six years previously for On the Road.